Edward Gierek: Downfall

-Shortly thereafter, in early September 1980, he was replaced by the Central Committee's VI Plenum as party first secretary by Stanisław Kania and removed from power.
+Shortly thereafter, in early September 1980, he was replaced by the Central Committee's VI Plenum as party first secretary by Stanisław Kania, and removed from power.
 A popular and trusted leader in the early 1970s, Gierek left surrounded by infamy and ridicule, deserted by most of his collaborators.
 The VII Plenum in December 1980 held Gierek and Jaroszewicz personally liable for the situation in the country and removed them from the Central Committee.
-The extraordinary IX Congress of the PZPR, in an unprecedented move, voted in July 1981 to expel Gierek and his close associates from the party, as the delegates considered them responsible for the Solidarity-related crisis in Poland, and First Secretary Kania was unable to prevent their action.
-The next first secretary of the PZPR, General Wojciech Jaruzelski, introduced martial law in Poland on 13 December 1981.
+The extraordinary IX Congress of the PZPR, in an unprecedented move, voted in July 1981 to expel Gierek and his close associates from the party, as the delegates considered them responsible for the Solidarity-related crisis in Poland, and the First Secretary Kania was unable to prevent their action.
+The next first secretary of the PZPR, General Wojciech Jaruzelski, introduced martial law on 13 December 1981.
 Gierek was interned for a year from December 1981.
-Unlike the (also-interned) opposition activists, the internment status brought Gierek no social respect.
-He ended his political career as the era's main pariah.
+Unlike the (also-interned) opposition activists, the internment status brought Gierek no social respect; he ended his political career as the era's main pariah.

-Edward Gierek died in July 2001 of the miner's lung illness in a hospital in Cieszyn, near the southern mountain resort of Ustroń where he spent his last years.
-From the perspective of time his rule was now seen in a more positive light and over ten thousand people attended his funeral.
+Edward Gierek died in July 2001 of pneumoconiosis in a hospital in Cieszyn, near the southern mountain resort of Ustroń where he spent his last years.
+By then his rule was seen more favourably, and over 10,000 people attended his funeral.

 With his lifelong wife, Stanisława née Jędrusik, Gierek had two sons, one of whom is MEP Adam Gierek.